roman-milk/roman-milk.github.io/just-do-it-to-me-daddy.md

+===

- ****** Just Do It To Me, Daddy ****** bygeronimo_appleby© Again Baxter considered how he had come to this point.
+Again Baxter considered how he had come to this point.
 Even in the midst of the confusion in his whirling mind he realised that Valentina had seduced him, that she must have planned the whole thing.

  'Valentina,' he murmured.
 'My beautiful girl, what have you done to us?'